roach350/simpleblog/README.md

 ### TODO
 SimpleBlog is a work in progress at the moment, this is a list of core functionality that needs to be implemented before it is useable:
-- index.sb parser for blog posts and other pages
-- blog index html generator
 - top x newest blog html generator
-- per blog page html generator
+- code formatting
+- link embedding
+- proper linking
+- auto index generation based on headings

 ### File Structure
 Here is an example file structure: